Seven Ways to Release the Camera Shutter

 - A burst shot of ten pictures will be taken in either 3 or 10 seconds.

 6. Apple Watch – Owners of an Apple Watch can use the watch as a remote viewfinder and shutter release.
+On the Apple Watch the app is called Camera Remote and can be accessed from your app list accessed by pressing the Crown one time.

 7. Use an accessory.
 There are many accessories that can also be used to release the shutter this includes selfie sticks and Bluetooth devices.
 Here are two examples